 This weekend my two held a corn snake in Savannah as part of Earth Day celebrations.
-Rather a contrast to the furry creature they played with before we left (and featuring as my silent Sunday photo).
+Rather a contrast to the furry creature they played with before we left.

 And if you’re wondering about Savannah then have a look at my post with fragments of images from the historical district (and make sure you play the music at the same time).